igrishaev/deed/readme.md

 ~~~

 What is the point to use sequential encoding?
 Because with a special API, you
-can read them lazily one by one:
+can read them lazily one by one.

+The `with-decoder` macro takes two parameters: the binding symbol and the
+input.
+Internally, it creates a `Decoder` instance and binds it to the first
+symbol.
+The `decode-seq` function returns a lazy sequence of items from a
+decoder:

 ~~~clojure
 (deed/with-decoder [d "test.deed"]